e1miran/Now-Playing-Serato/docs/index.rst

 ==============================

-**What's Now Playing** is a tool written in Python to retrieve the current/last played song in Serato DJ, Virtual DJ and other software that writes M3U files, or MPRIS2-compatible software.
+**What's Now Playing** is a tool written in Python to retrieve the current/last played song in MIXXX, Serato, Traktor, Virtual DJ, and many other audio and DJ programs.
 It gives you full control to use or not use whatever features you like and fully customize the output to match your style.
 You can even pretend to be a fancy music channel:

 .. image:: gallery/images/mtv-with-cover.png
    :target: gallery/images/mtv-with-cover.png